probablykasper/ferrum/README.md

 # Ferrum
 Some (to-be) web/desktop/mobile application for your music library.
+Oh, and it's my first project with Docker.
+My first project with Node.js as well.
+Oh, also the first project using GitLab.
+And the first one where I use Jade.
+The first one where I build a RESTful API too, in fact.

 ## ToDo
 - [x] Disable transition of main when sidebar is resized.